steem/qwp/README.md

  of time for maintaining.
 With qwp, the code could be organized very well.

 ## qwp code structure
-core -- the core code for qwp
+* core -- the core code for qwp
-router -- the core code for router
+* router -- the core code for router
+* modules -- the main code of your project will be implementated
+* template -- template file for module pages
+* lang -- the localization module

+The qwp router is help to resolve web request to your php module file in modules directory.
-With the help of the code above.
-The framework will locate your module in modules directory Typically, a basic web request will be like this:
+Typically, a basic web request will be like this:
 * http://somedomain/?m=module1-module2-module3
 * http://somedomain/?m=module1-module2-module3&op=operation